collective/collective.developermanual/source/components/zcml.rst

 Introduction
 =================

-ZCML stands for the *Zope Configuration Mark-up Language*.
-It is an XML-based language used to extend and plug into systems based on the Zope Component Architecture (ZCA).
+:term:`ZCML` stands for the *Zope Configuration Mark-up Language*.
+It is an XML-based language used to extend and plug into systems based on the Zope Component Architecture (:term:`ZCA`).

-ZCML provides:
+It provides:
 * conflict resolution (e.g. two plug-ins cannot overlap);
-* extendable syntax based on namespaces.
+* extensible syntax based on namespaces.

 Downsides of ZCML are:
 * it is cumbersome to write by hand;